-Jerocated when development occurs to those afters.
-C43 Low masonry walls of a maximum height of 1.2m are to be provided along the street - C44 Side and rear fences, when not street fronting, are to be traditional timber paling fences
+- C43 Low masonry walls of a maximum height of 1.2m are to be provided along the street alignment to new residential development on the east side, south of the town hall.
+Materials are to be sandstone or match the building finish to which they relate. - C44 Side and rear fences, when not street fronting, are to be traditional timber paling fences or masonry walls of 1.8m maximum height, rendered and painted.